Johnson & Johnson Talcum Powder Use And Ovarian Cancer

 Medical research recently discovered that talcum powder can cause ovarian cancer among women who use it routinely for feminine hygiene.
-When applied to the perineal region on a weekly basis, women face a 33% increased risk for ovarian cancer.
+When applied to the perineal region on a weekly basis, women face a 33% increased risk of developing ovarian cancer.
 Daily use increases the risk to 41%, according to a 2008 Harvard study.
 Johnson & Johnson, the leading producer and seller of talc-based powder, has never warned women of the risk of cancer from using talcum powder.

 Research in the last few years confirms that when talc particles are applied to the female perineal area, it can cause particles to migrate into the female reproductive system and even into the ovaries.
 Since talc does not break down quickly, it often remains in the ovaries for years.
-The particles cause an inflammatory response in the ovaries, which causes conditions increasing the likelihood of cancer cells growing.
+The particles cause an inflammatory response in the ovaries, which causes conditions that increase the likelihood of cancer cells growing.

 Talcum Powder Cancer Lawsuits

 As evidence regarding the talcum powder cancer connection has become mainstream in recent years, women are learning that their cancer diagnosis may be linked to their regular use of talcum powder.
 Johnson & Johnson is now facing lawsuits throughout the United States based on its failure to warn consumers of the talcum powder cancer risk.

 During the early trials regarding talcum powder, evidence has clearly shown that Johnson & Johnson executives were aware of the baby powder and ovarian cancer link for years but did not consider the risk significant enough to institute a product warning.
 Instead, the company marketed talcum powder products widely and dominated this sector of the cosmetics market.
 Women and the families of women who have suffered from ovarian cancer related to talcum powder usage have a right to seek justice.